evanwill/_drafts/_notes/linux-intro.md

 Thus, there are many practical *and* ideological reasons to use Free and Open software.

 > Bloatware, adware, viruses, oh my!
-> Many people are sick of the greedy commercial practices of Windows, Apple, and PC manufacturers that put user security and privacy at risk.
+> Many people are sick of the shady commercial practices of Windows, Apple, and PC manufacturers that put user security and privacy at risk.
 > Propriety OS limit your rights and control as a user.
 > Linux distros are viable alternatives!